 - Bump into errors and continue from step 2 or even step 1.

-Of course someone can just use the virtual Arduino core which takes care of the pin setup, but it may have limitations to it.
-The goal is to avoid limitations, let the user decide the setup, but make is as easy as possible.
+Of course someone can just use the virtual Arduino core which takes care of the pin setup, but it may have limitations to it, and could cause confusing problems if a project gets more complex.
+The goal is to avoid limitations the more we can for any kind of board, let the user decide the setup, but make is as easy as possible.

 The challenge described here is explained mainly through the ESP32, but can be applied to other boards using MCUs with adjustable pin layout.
 For example the SPI1 on Maple Mini (STM32 core) can be set to 2 different positions.